Skip to content

-If you love za’atar flatbread but want an easier way, Za’atar Crackers are for you!
+Zaatar crackers are for you if you love za’atar flatbread but want an easier way to all of that wonderful flavor!
 Perfect for a cheese plate or to dip in hummus, labneh, or muhummara red pepper-walnut dip.

 Za'atar Crackers on a sheet pan